stephaneVercouillieBMID/slate/source/index.html.md

 As per the OpenID Connect specification http://openid.net/specs/openid-connect-core-1_0.html#TokenRequest

 The Authentication Response includes a `code` parameter, a one-time authorization code that your server can exchange for an ID token.
 Your server makes this exchange by sending an HTTPS `POST` request.
 The `POST` request is sent to the token endpoint, which you should retrieve from the [Discovery document](https://merchant.itsme.be/oidc/.well-known/openid-configuration) using the key **token_endpoint**.
 The following discussion assumes the endpoint is `https://merchant.itsme.be/oidc/token`.
 Please note that BMID only supports `private_key_jwt` as client authentication method.
-The `client_secret_[varian` authentication methods are not supported since they are considered less secure.
+The `client_secret` authentication methods are not supported since they are considered less secure.

 The request must include the following parameters in the `POST` body: